Test Preparation Sources for the TEAS

 For more information about the test, you may refer to the ATI testing website: https://www.atitesting.com/Solutions/PreNursingSchool/TEAS.aspx

-One of the most talked about myths on TEAS is about the TEAS scores.
-Many aspirants may be asking the question "how to pass the TEAS exam?"
-But, the truth is that the TEAS does not have any pass or fail criteria set.
+One of the most talked about myths is the TEAS score.
+Many aspirants are eager to know the best scores and the method to achieve them.
+But, the truth is that the test does not have any pass or fail criteria set.

-In short, the question "how to pass the TEAS exam?" can be answered that there are no passing scores involved.
-Institutions, however, always give priority to higher TEAS scores.
+In short, there are no passing scores involved.
+Institutions, however, always give priority to higher scores.

 How to Prepare for the TEAS Exam?

-Though the question "how to pass the TEAS exam?" is not relevant in TEAS, it does not mean that preparations can take a backseat.
-Like for any other competitive test, the TEAS aspirants also should plan ahead, prepare systematically and adequately for this test.
+Although there is no proper information about scores, it does not mean that preparations can take a backseat.
+Like for any other competitive test, aspirants should plan ahead, prepare systematically and adequately for this test.
 Here are a few steps that outline the generic process for test preparation.
 However, you may also note that the prep steps for each individual candidate can differ based on his/her specific requirements.